Volume 16, Issue 2 (March & April- In Press 2025) BCN 2025, 16(2): 429-440 | Back to browse issues page

 XML Print

-1- Somnology and Psychiatrist, Isfahan University of Medical Sciences, Isfahan, Iran.
+1- Sleep Ward, Department Internal Medicine, Isfahan University of Medical Sciences, Isfahan, Iran.

-2- Pulmonary and Sleep Ward, Internal Medicine Department, Isfahan University of Medical Science, Isfahan, Iran.
+2- Pulmonary and Sleep Ward, Department of Internal Medicine, Isfahan University Of Medical Sciences, Isfahan, Iran.

-4- Psychiatrist, Isfahan University of Medical Sciences, Isfahan, Iran.
+4- Department of Psychiatry, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran.

 Abstract:

-Background: Attention Deficit Hyperactivity Disorder (ADHD) is prevalent in children and tightly associated with sleep disorders, emphasizing the clinical importance of diagnosing sleep disorders in this population.
-Here, we aimed to assess the validity of the Sleep Disturbance Scale for Children (SDSC) in children with ADHD.
+Introduction: Attention-deficit/hyperactivity disorder (ADHD) is prevalent in children and strongly associated with sleep disorders, emphasizing the clinical importance of diagnosing sleep disorders in these patients.
+Here, we aimed to assess the validity of the sleep disturbance scale for children (SDSC) in children with ADHD.

 Methods: This cross-sectional study, conducted between 2020 and 2021, involved 204 children diagnosed with ADHD and 202 healthy children as controls.
-Participants were recruited utilizing a convenience sampling approach through schools, community centers, and pediatric clinics.
+Participants were recruited using convenience sampling from schools, community centers, and pediatric clinics.
 Demographic data were collected for all participants, and their parents completed the SDSC.
 The results of the two groups were analyzed and compared using the factor analysis method to examine question-answering patterns and item discrimination for ADHD disorder.

 Type of Study: Original | Subject: Clinical Neuroscience